Registration

 This manifest ensures Nginx is running, verifies it responds to health checks, and then registers the node as a web service in the production cluster.

-Entry Properties
+Entry properties

 PropertyTemplate KeyDescription